Dimensions API Connector for Microsoft Excel

 Dimensions API Connector Privacy Policy

-This Notice applies to use of the Dimensions Excel Add-In (the “API Connector”), which is part of the wider Dimensions product family, and supplements the Dimensions Privacy Policy.
+This Notice applies to use of the Dimensions API Connector for Excel, which is part of the wider Dimensions product family, and supplements the Dimensions Privacy Policy.

 Dimensions privacy policy / Terms of use

-Use of the Add-In is provided for free and subject to the Dimensions terms of use.
+Use of the Connector is provided for free and subject to the Dimensions terms of use.
 It does not form part of any subscription for Dimensions and may be withdrawn at any time.
+For comprehensive information on how we collect, process and use your personal information, please refer to the Dimensions Privacy Policy, which this notice forms a part.

 FAQs

-2. What does the ‘Open new sheet’ checkbox do?
+1. What does the ‘Open new sheet’ checkbox do?

 Normally API query results are added to the active sheet.
 By using this option it is possible to open the results of a query in a new sheet (named with the current timestamp).

-3. What does the ‘Auto-pagination’ option do?
+1. What does the ‘Auto-pagination’ option do?

 Normally, API queries can return a maximum of 1000 records per request.
-However by using the limit and skip controls it is possible get more results (see also the Paginating Results section).
+However by using the limit and skip controls it is possible to get more results (see also the Paginating Results section).

 When this option is turned on, paginated queries are automatically created, based on the query you entered.
 The slider value determines how many pages/records to extract.
 Once the queries are completed, results from different pages are merged together and presented within the same sheet.